-Another significant component for successfully managing shipping networks is inventory management and improvement.
+Another significant component for successfully managing shipping networks is inbound inventory management and improvement.

 Staying up to date with inventory replenishment and management is possible with the latest technology trends.
 Changes in the inbound and outbound flow can drastically impact profit margins, so shippers must carefully monitor both ends of the process to find opportunities for improvement.

-3. Learn From the Challenges solved for Others in the Industry
+3. Learn From the Challenges in Transportation Management solved for Others